xtendo-org/saha/README.md

 ## Running the server

-&hellip; is done in two phases:
+&hellip; is done with two steps:

 - `plate-compile`
 - `plate`